 Beginning in the fall of 2013, selected UT Radio-Television-Film students have had access to the nation’s first comprehensive 3-D production program—UT3D.

 Funded by the Moody Foundation, UT3D is a coordinated curriculum of instruction and practice in 3-D production techniques, designed to complement RTF students’ other production course-work.
-Students produce a range of 3-D content — including plays, sports, documentaries and narrative pieces — and explore recent 3-D innovations such as “glasses-free” 3-D for television, tablets, cellphones and small display devices.
+Students produce a range of 3-D content, including sports, scientific research and documentaries, as well as narrative pieces, and explore recent 3-D innovations such as “glasses-free” 3-D for tablets and cellphones, and—soon—virtual reality capture and display devices.
 Students who complete the two required courses plus an associated internship or special projects course will earn a program certificate.

-Teachers in the program include leading 3-D filmmakers such as Buzz Hays, Dave Drzewiecki, and Matt Blute.
+Teachers in the program include leading 3-D filmmakers such as Buzz Hays, Dave Drzewiecki, Shannon Benna, and Matt Blute.

 Hays, who serves as senior lecturer and instructor for the program, has worked in 3-D for more than 30 years, on films including "Monster House," "Open Season," "G-Force," "Beowulf," "Alice in Wonderland," "Prometheus," "Life of Pi," "The Great Gatsby," and the "Men in Black" and "Spider-Man" films.
 He founded the Sony 3D Technology Center, the leading 3-D industry training program, and he was the founding chairman of the International 3D Society.